thess24/blog/about.md

 ---

-I'm Taylor Hess - quant analyst / machine learning engineer / developer with an affinity for finance.
+Hi, I'm Taylor Hess - quant analyst / machine learning engineer / developer with an affinity for finance.

-Also a:
+I'm also a:
 - Speaker at AWS and Spark+AI conferences
 - (very minor) Tensorflow contributor
 - Professional taco maker